nordic-rse/nordic-rse.github.io/index.md

   or some such.
 * Tech staff/software developers who like the challenge and freedom of the research environment.
-Typically titled "Application specialist", "IT support", "laboratory manager", "programmer", or some such.
+Typically titled "Application specialist", "IT support", "laboratory manager", "programmer", "senior engineer", or some such.

 You can read more about RSEs demographics in the Nordics in [our 2018 survey](https://github.com/nordic-rse/RSE_intro_survey).